TheSolutionDeskAndCompany/local-business-review-monitor/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously.
-If you discover a security vulnerability in ReviewMonitor, please report it responsibly.
+If you discover a security vulnerability in ReviewReady, please report it responsibly.

 ### How to Report

-1. **Email**: Send details to security@reviewmonitor.com
+1. **Email**: Send details to security@reviewready.com
 2. **Include**:
    - Description of the vulnerability
    - Steps to reproduce